Screenshots may differ slightly depending on software version.

 Press Next.
 For the R1 Name, enter Lift as the response.

 Press Finish to complete the design-building wizard.
 You will get a warning to reset the factor levels between groups.
 Just click OK to bypass this warning, for now.
-Design-Expert (DX) now displays, in random run order grouped by Gap (Factor a) and Deflection (Factor b), the runs needed to complete the experiment.
+The program now displays, in random run order grouped by Gap (Factor a) and Deflection (Factor b), the runs needed to complete the experiment.
 Your runs will most likely be different due to the randomizing (where not restricted) of the design.
-Also, note that in DX, the convention that has been adopted is that HTC factors will be denoted with lower case letters, as seen in the column header.
+Also, note that the convention that has been adopted is that HTC factors will be denoted with lower case letters, as seen in the column header.
 This sets them apart from the ETC factors, shown with upper case letters.

 The Group column has been added to keep track of HTC factor combinations, which form the “whole plots”.
 Note that the groups are separated by a horizontal black line.
 All of the runs in any given group maintain a constant level of the HTC factors.
 For example, in group 1, Gap is set to 0 and Deflection is set to 1.41421 for both runs.
 For all four of the runs in Group 2, the gap is set to the mid-level (0) and factor B is also at the mid-level (0).